 The mind, like everything else in the world, operates under some very specific rules.

-Once you know and understand these ‘rules of the mind’ you’ll get even more benefit from your hypnosis sessions, whether in-person with me or by listening to a hypnosis download – and start to generate better ‘rules’ to live by.
+But once you know and understand these ‘rules of the mind’ you’ll get even more benefit from your hypnosis sessions – whether in-person with me or by listening to a hypnosis download – and start to generate better ‘rules’ to live by.

 I’ve split the rules into 7 sections.
 Let’s look at them one by one…